OkelloSam21/Pedometer/README.md

  I created this repo while undertaking my **Android Basics** with **Kotlin** journey ***@Googledev***

  ## Step One
- Create Two variables ie one for sstoring number of steps and the other for amount of calories burned.
+ Create Two variables ie one for storing number of steps and the other for amount of calories burned.
 ```

     var steps.